diantyapitaloka/Sentiment-Analysis/README.md

 - Cross-Validation Strategies.
 To ensure the model’s reliability, a k-fold cross-validation approach should be implemented rather than a single train-test split.
 This method provides a more comprehensive evaluation of how the model generalizes to unseen data, reducing the likelihood of overfitting to a specific subset of the dataset.
 - Real-time Processing Latency.
 For applications like social media monitoring or live customer support, the inference speed of the model must be optimized to provide near-instantaneous feedback.
 This may require model quantization or pruning to reduce the computational footprint without significantly sacrificing sentiment classification accuracy.
 - Multilingual Support and Adaptation.
 The system should be evaluated on its ability to handle multiple languages or code-switching, which is common in global social media environments.
 Leveraging multilingual pre-trained models allows the system to transfer sentiment knowledge from high-resource languages like English to lower-resource languages.

-Explainability and Interpretability
+- Explainability and Interpretability.
 It is vital to integrate "Explainable AI" (XAI) tools, such as SHAP or LIME, to visualize which specific words or phrases most heavily influenced a particular sentiment score.
 This transparency builds trust with stakeholders and helps developers debug why certain samples were misclassified during the testing phase.

 Classified as below: